 Disclaimer: The Blog on Indian Power Sector is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Indian Power Sector- Are Green Shoots Appearing For The Sector?

 The commitment by the government to provide electricity 24/7 to every household plus a robust consumer demand has led to the power demand growing at 5%+.
 We have very few CAPEX announcements from power companies.
 Over 40,000 MW of stressed power capacities either without PPAs from SEBs or FSAs from coal India and also power capacity without linkages to Natural gas.
 At the same time, valuation band for almost all power stocks is at the lower end.

 Note – Up to October 2018 (Provisional), Source : CEA